Signs of Cyberbullying Every Parent Should Know

 - Contact the school counselor or principal

-- Bring your documented evidence
+- Bring your documented evidence (screenshots with dates)

 - Schools are increasingly required to address cyberbullying